haydenm315/docker-systemctl-replacement/README.md

 up all enabled services in the "multi-user.target" and where it will reap all zombies from background processes in the container.
 When running a "docker stop" on such a container it will also bring down all configured services correctly before exit.
+It does effectivly replace the SystemD daemon in containers.

     ## docker exec lamp-stack-container systemctl list-units --state=running
     httpd.service     loaded active running   The Apache HTTP Server